openstack/octavia/doc/source/design/version0.5/component-design.rst

 connectivity to the vip_address).

-This topology also works much better for active/standby configurations, because both the active and standby octavia VMs can bind to the vip_addresses of all their assigned loadbalancer objects on a dummy, non-ARPing interface, both can be running all haproxy services at the same time, and keep the standby server processes from interfering with active loadbalancer traffic through the use of fencing scripts on the octavia VMs.
-Static routing is accomplished to a highly available floating "routing IP" (using some VRRP-like service for just this IP) which becomes the trigger for the fencing scripts on the octavia VM.
+This topology also works much better for active/standby configurations, because both the active and standby amphorae can bind to the vip_addresses of all their assigned loadbalancer objects on a dummy, non-ARPing interface, both can be running all haproxy services at the same time, and keep the standby server processes from interfering with active loadbalancer traffic through the use of fencing scripts on the amphorae.
+Static routing is accomplished to a highly available floating "routing IP" (using some VRRP-like service for just this IP) which becomes the trigger for the fencing scripts on the amphora.
 In this scenario, fail-overs are both much more reliable, and can be accomplished in usually < 5 seconds.

-Further, in this topology, octavia VMs do not need any additional virtual interfaces plumbed when new front-end loadbalancer vip_addresses are assigned to them.
+Further, in this topology, amphorae do not need any additional virtual interfaces plumbed when new front-end loadbalancer vip_addresses are assigned to them.

 Back-end topologies
 -------------------
-There are also two ways that octavia VMs can potentially talk to back-end member IP addresses.
-Unlike the front-end topologies (where option 1 and option 2 are basically mutually exclusive, if not practically exclusive) both of these types of connectivity can be used on a single octavia VM, and indeed, within a single loadbalancer configuration.
+There are also two ways that amphorae can potentially talk to back-end member IP addresses.
+Unlike the front-end topologies (where option 1 and option 2 are basically mutually exclusive, if not practically exclusive) both of these types of connectivity can be used on a single amphora, and indeed, within a single loadbalancer configuration.

 **Option 1: Layer-2 connectivity**

 This is layer-2 connectivity to back-end members, and is implied when a member object has a subnet_id assigned to it.
-In this case, the existence of the subnet_id implies octavia VMs need to have layer-2 connectivity to that subnet, which means they need to have a virtual interface plumbed to it, as well as an IP address on the subnet.
+In this case, the existence of the subnet_id implies amphorae need to have layer-2 connectivity to that subnet, which means they need to have a virtual interface plumbed to it, as well as an IP address on the subnet.
 This type of connectivity is useful for "secure" back-end subnets that exist behind a NATing firewall where PAT is not in use on the firewall.
 (In this way it effectively bypasses the firewall.)
-I anticipate this will be the most common form of back-end connectivity in use by most OpenStack users.
+We anticipate this will be the most common form of back-end connectivity in use by most OpenStack users.